airbornio/signed-web-apps/README.md

 *just one or a few* users, and serve them malicious code.
 That would be almost impossible to detect.

-## Why not just sign the code?
-Why check GitHub?
+## Why check GitHub?
+Why not just sign the code using public key crypto?

 Merely signing the code, and delivering public key signatures together with the code which are checked against a public key, does not solve the